 Although TBP issues tend to have a core theme, articles that do not reflect the theme are welcome.

-Supply any information that should appear in a caption (such as a title or an image credit).
+Please ensure that the images are at least 1000 pixels wide (bigger is better) and please supply any information that should appear in a caption (such as a title or an image credit).

 Please note that we do not guarantee that the images will be used and we reserve the right to add images to your article at our discretion.